Menu Close

 A great pantry alfredo recipe you can make for pennies.
 Make it a complete meal by serving this rich & creamy oat milk pasta with sourdough garlic bread and fresh side salad.

-I love trying all kinds of new plant milk recipes, and this oat milk alfredo did NOT disappoint!
+I love trying all kinds of new plant milk recipes, and this oat milk alfredo did not disappoint!
+I tried sauces with almond milk and coconut milk, soy milk, or even cashew milk but this oat milk took the cake.
 Thick and creamy, this sauce is the perfect pantry staple dinner.
 I used a simple homemade oat milk recipe for this – but you can use any unsweetened store-bought oat milk brand you love.

-Loaded with fresh garlic and parsley, this sauce is a great vegan option for classic alfredo.
+Loaded with fresh garlic and parsley, this sauce is a great vegan version of this classic alfredo.
 And if you can’t get enough of oat milk pasta, try my Oat Milk Mac and Cheese recipe too!
 It’s creamy, dreamy, and family friendly.

 This Vegan Oat Milk Alfredo Recipe Is: